tomasbjerre/dictator-builder/dictatorconfig.md

 ### `haveLineContaining` (array)

+can be regular expression.

-The object is an array with all elements of the type `DictatableConfigActionLineContaining`.
+The object is an array with all elements of the type `string`.

 ### `haveXPathValues` (array)

 The object is an array with all elements of the type `DictatableConfigActionExpression`.

 ### `itShould` (DictatableConfigActionItShould)

+### `message` (string)

+Optional message.
+Can be used to explain this requirement.

 ### `notHaveEnvironmentVariable` (DictatableConfigActionEnvironmentVariable)